Blue Ridge Mountains Georgia, USA Travel Guide

 Pack layers for changing mountain weather.

-Carry water for long walks and long drives.
+Carry water for hikes and long-distance drives.